 The single high-level performance metric given in the performance trending graph is the 95% percentile of all requests included in the test.
-This means that 95% of the HTTP(s) requests in your test will have a load time that performs better than this value.
+This means that 95% of the HTTP(s) requests in your test will have a load time better than this value.
 Similar to looking at an individual tests

-Response time, a rising graph indicates degrading performance over time.
+VU Load time, a rising graph indicates degrading performance over time.

 Since performance and load testing typically calls for multiple iterations and changes of a test run, we demarcate the graph to show when test configurations were changed.
 This is displayed as an orange line on the graph, as shown below.